 Having a plan written down for when you want each part of your rebranding completed can help all those involved stay on track for the announcement, so write down your goals and feelings about the rebranding.

-"Send an email to your customers letting them know that they're going to see some new things," Jones said.
-"Clearly explain your goals and reasoning for the rebrand, and assure them that the great service they've already been receiving will continue.
+“Send an email to your customers letting them know that they’re going to see some new things,” Jones said.
+“Clearly explain your goals and reasoning for the rebrand, and assure them that the great service they’ve already been receiving will continue.
 Get the media involved.
 Draft up a press release and get it in front of key media outlets in your industry.
-Write a blog post (or two).
+Write a blog post discussing why you rebranded.
 Put out the word on social media.
-And prep your sales and customer service for how to inform current customers of the changes."
-[Interested in email marketing services?
-Check out our best picks.]
+And prep your sales and customer service for how to inform current customers of the changes.”

 “You also want to announce it in phases and not jump to dump it on people – slow and steady wins the race,” Jones added.

 Consider how you’re going to go about your rebrand, as well as how you will announce it before you start.
 Make a plan before you begin evaluating your options to ensure a streamlined and smooth process.

 You’re going to put a lot of heart – and work – into your rebranding strategy.
 So, it’s important to ensure that you’re getting started on the right foot.
 Seeing real-life successful examples of a rebrand can help guide you as you start on your own process.
 Here are three successful rebranding examples, and a bit about what you can learn from each.